 The Planning and Development Act 2005 states that the scheme should be consolidated to incorporate all amendments to that date in the fifth year after the scheme was gazetted.
 However, the scheme is not required to be consolidated if the local government instead resolves to prepare a new scheme.
-Council has not yet passed a resolution to prepare a new scheme.
-If Council resolves not to prepare a new scheme, the Minister may direct the local government to prepare a consolidation of the scheme or to prepare a new scheme.
+Council has not yet passed a resolution to prepare a new scheme, the Minister may direct the local government to prepare a consolidation of the scheme or to prepare a new scheme.